TLTG/Socialites-Excellent-Driving-System/README.md

 - MySQL (v15.1)

 Client-Side:
-- Bootstrap
+- Bootstrap (v3.3.7)
-- JQuery
+- JQuery (v2.2.4)

 ---
 ### Installation:

-1) Install Node.js and MySQL
+1) Install Node.js and MySQL.
-2) Clone this repository or download the latest release, and get other assets
+2) Clone this repository or download the latest release, and get other assets.
-3) Get the latest Database Schema
+3) Get the latest Database Schema.
 4) Load DB schema to the MySQL server.
 5) Open Command-line(CMD) and path on the projects directory and type:
 ```